franiglesias/golden/README.md

 }
 ```

-**What can I do if the SUT doesn't return an output?** A suggested technique for this it to add some kind of logging facility that you can retrieve after exercising the subject under tests and retrieve that logged output.
+**What can I do if the SUT doesn't return an output?** A suggested technique for this is to add some kind of logging facility that you can retrieve after exercising the subject under tests and retrieve that logged output.

 #### Prepare lists of values for each parameter